Inspired by the biggest package of yeast I’ve ever seen (Costco, you complete me.) we’re baking and baking some more!

 2. Proof for about an hour then divide the dough into 12 slices.

-4. Shape into a pretzel.
+4. Shape into a soft pretzel.
 Or a man.
 Or a coiled snake.
-Or… (Just try to do a design that’s flat so all the pretzels cook evenly in the same amount of time.)
+Or… (Just try to come up with a design that’s flat so all the soft pretzels cook evenly in the same amount of time.)
 Dip into a baking soda/water solution.
 Sprinkle with salt and bake.

-5. After about 8 minutes, you’ll have freshly baked pretzels that you can:
+5. After about 8 minutes, you’ll have freshly baked soft pretzels that you can:

 - devour immediately